 That was January 1983.
-Many of you reading this were not even born yet!
+Most all of you reading this were not even born yet!

 I really had no idea what I was getting myself into.
 I had never really taught a formal class, just tutored.
 I found that I absolutely loved it!
 I had so much fun.
 The students knew it was my first time as a full-time instructor.
 They were very supportive.
 I screwed up many times but surprised myself and did some things very well.
 The position became permanent in the fall.
 I reapplied and got the permanent position in the fall of 1983.
 I have been teaching at Southwestern ever since.

 And I have always loved it!
 Although much has changed, much has remained the same.
 We are now called Professors instead of Instructors.
 Southwestern is much larger.
 We now have three higher education campuses as well as an aquatic center on San Diego Bay.
 The Chula Vista campus is much more crowded.
 The area around Southwestern has grown to the point where someone who had not seen it since 1983 would literally not recognize the area.